uknadkarni/lfcs/lfcs.md

 # Linux Basics
 ### Lesson 3: Linux File System Hierarchy
 / is the root of the file system.
 Within it, you may have directories like /bin, /var, /usr, /home You can choose to mount one or more of these directories on separate disks using the mount command.
-/usr: All binaries are stored here under /bin (user commands) and /sbin (system commands) /boot: For booting.
+`/usr`: All binaries are stored here under /bin (user commands) and /sbin (system commands).
+/boot: For booting.
 Often, based on your linux configuratoin, the /boot directory is on a separate disk.
 /dev: For devices.
 This directory provides access to hardware.
 /etc: For configuration files.
 Almost all of these files are text files and human readable.
 /home: For user home directories.
 /media and /mnt are used for mounts.
 /opt: For applications that has more than a couple of files.
-Example: A database /proc: Is an interface to the linux kernel. cpuinfo and meminfo, for example provide interfaces to the cpu and memory respectively.
+Example: A database
+/proc: Is an interface to the linux kernel. cpuinfo and meminfo, for example provide interfaces to the cpu and memory respectively.
 /run: A new temporary directory
 /srv: Is usually empty.
-It is used to store documents for services like web services or ftp services /sys: Hardware information
+It is used to store documents for services like web services or ftp services
+/sys: Hardware information
 /tmp: The old /run
 /var: For files dynamically created by the OS.
 Example /var/log for log files.

 #### Wildcards
 * for everything